Tutorial

 GlossaryDefinedTermSet

 Use JSON-LD and keep it minimal.
 Do not mark up content that is not visible on the page.
+Structured data should describe the real page, not invent a better version of it.

 Add clear summaries